 2. I planned to go to university.
 Should I still go?

-If your heart was and is still set on going to university to do a particular course and you get the results you need, then despite the disruption caused by the pandemic, we think it is worth continuing with that plan.
-Things will be different to what you might usually expect but you are committing to a three year study program (maybe more) and there will be many opportunities over that time to experience everything you hoped for.
+Was your heart was and is it still set on going to university to do a particular course and you get the results you need?
+If so, then despite the disruption caused by the pandemic, we think it is worth continuing with that plan.
+Things will be different to what you might usually expect but you are committing to a three year study program (maybe more).
+There will be many opportunities over that time to experience everything you hoped for.

-b) If you planned to go to university but always felt a bit of unease about your choice of university or course, then consider your options once you get your results.
-You may find a different course and university that excites you much more but also consider deferring for a year and applying again if needed.
+b) If always felt a bit of unease about your choice of university or course, then consider your options once you get your results.
+You may find a different course and university that excites you much more.
+Consider deferring for a year and applying again if needed.

-c) If you do not get the results you required, then you have options through clearing and also to defer a year, maybe ‘re-taking’ exams (we are not sure how that will look just yet) or simply re-applying to university with your known grades.
+c) If you do not get the results you required, then you have options through clearing.
+You could also defer a year or maybe ‘re-take’ exams (we are not sure how that will look just yet).
+Alternatively simply re-applying to university with your known grades.

 3. I want a gap year, what should I do next?

 A gap year is always a challenge.
 It’s an opportunity for personal growth, reflection and to gain experience in work, volunteering, independent living and study and adventure.
 It builds cultural awareness, understanding yourself and others better and reflecting on what’s important.
 It is also hugely enjoyable and life-affirming.

 However, it requires, effort, focus and planning.
 This doesn’t mean you have to fill every hour of every day with activity.
 You should have blocks of time committed to something to keep you on track and motivated.
 So, if your heart is now set on a gap year, this is what to do next: